TalkControl/talk-control-revealjs-extensions/docs/show-type.md

 ## Parameter given to slide factory

 This parameter is also given to slideFactory function of ThemeInitializer.
-This could helps you "configuration" your slides.
+This can help you "configuration" your slides.

 ```javascript
 function formation(showType) {